 Here are some frequently asked questions about the program.

-Applicants are responsible for ensuring that the following documentation is received by the Department of Statistical Sciences Graduate Office by the application deadline:
+Applicants are responsible for ensuring that the following documentation is received by the MFI Program Office before the final application deadline:

 - Electronic copies of transcripts are required at the time of application.
 If you are successful at gaining admissions, only then will we require official copies to be mailed to the department.

 - Three letters of recommendation, to be submitted electronically by your referees through the online application system.
 At least two must be academic references and provide their institutional emails.

 - Letter of Intent/Personal Statement (500 words max.)

 - Official copies of your English proficiency scores.
 Unofficial copies may be included with your application while waiting for the official ones to arrive.

 - Applicants whose primary language is not English and graduated from a university where the language of instruction and examination was not English, must demonstrate facility in English using one of the official methods as outlined in the Calendar of the School of Graduate Studies.
 Acceptable tests and required scores are listed here.